githubcodify/northwind-redux/README.md

 # Getting Started with Create React App

-A React Redux project with redux thunk that uses json-server to fetch data
+A react-redux project with redux-thunk that uses json-server to fetch data

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).